-Car insurance is a necessity for all drivers.
+Car insurance is a necessity for almost all drivers.
 However, insurance rates are not universally consistent for all drivers, due to a number of factors.
 Insurance providers use a variety of criteria to assess the risk profile of drivers, which ultimately influences how much you pay for car insurance.

 As part of the underwriting process, car insurance companies use demographic factors to determine price, this can include:

-A younger driver will always pay more than someone who’s middle-aged because they have less experience and are more risk-prone.
+A younger driver will typically pay more than someone who’s middle-aged because they have less experience and are more risk-prone.
 You have to be careful what you wish for though.
-If you’re a young driver and just can’t wait to continue to age so you can get better insurance rates, you better hope you don’t make it past the age of 40 or so.
+If you’re a young driver and just can’t wait to continue to age so you can get better insurance rates, you better hope you don’t make it past the age of 60 or so.
 As all drivers age, insurance rates often go back up due to the increased risk of impaired driving resulting from old-age afflictions like poor eyesight or slowed response time in emergencies.